raspberrypilearning/quest-seeker/en/step_2.md

 --- task ---

+The Item needs to disappear when the Player collides with it and also update `hasQuestItem` on the Player's `QuestSeeker` script to true.

+--- collapse ---

+---
+title: Make the Item disappear and set hasQuestItem to true
+---

 Select the QuestItem and add a Box Collider with a Trigger.

 Add a script to the QuestItem and name it 'QuestItemController'.